- How and when do I apply for admission to the PharmD program at the University of Waterloo?

 - Can I apply to the University of Waterloo School of Pharmacy from an Ontario College of Applied Arts and Technology (CAAT)?

 - I have completed more than two years of undergraduate studies, will I have an advantage?

-- I have already completed several years of university.
+- I have already completed several years of post-secondary studies.
 Can I get advanced standing and start in second year?